 Fully one-fifth of Offaly’s land area is covered by bog.
 Throughout Europe, ancient peatlands like these have largely disappeared, but the Irish midlands still have plenty around to prove just how abundant in wildlife these mysterious places can be.

 Full of intricate ecosystems and exotic flora and fauna, bogs are little universes unto themselves.
 Take Clara: despite being only 460 hectares in size, it’s one of the best remaining examples of an intact raised bog in western Europe.

-The new visitor center here tells a story some 10,000 years in the making – from the bog’s genesis in an ancient lake; to the famine roads dug by 19th-century laborers; to the sphagnum moss and Sundew plants spread across it today.
+Th new visitor centre here tells a story some 10,000 years in the making – from the bog’s genesis in an ancient lake; to the famine roads dug by 19th-century labourers; to the sphagnum moss and Sundew plants spread across it today.

 Or take Lough Boora, where a 2012 “BioBlitz” recorded over 940 species.
 Amidst the thatches of bog cotton and tiny wild orchids here you’ll find cycle paths, picnic spots and a unique, 50-acre sculpture park.

 Sculpture in the Parklands sees artists inspired by the bogs’ rich natural and industrial legacy.
 Industrial materials found in the bog, such as locomotives, rail lines or timber and stone, have been used with the turf to create amazing season-changing sculptures that are now part of the landscape.